 So now that you know your objectives for your website, it is time that you learn about calls to action.
 You have visitors on your website, so now what?
 What do you want them to do?
 Buy your products?
 Contact you?
 Register for updates?
-A call to action is the way to lead visitors to your desired outcome, and make their visit more enjoyable as well.
+A call to action is the way to lead visitors to your desired outcome and make their visit more enjoyable as well.

 Internet marketing is an evolution of traditional marketing.
-In simplest terms, calls to action are design elements which nudge the audience into doing something you want them to do.
+In simplest terms, calls to action are design elements that nudge the audience into doing something you want them to do.
 Calls to action have been around since the perception of marketing and advertising, way before the internet was invented.
-Let’s start with the basics of CTA through its definition.
+Let’s start with the basics of a CTA through its definition.

-Next time, we will discuss some tips for creating effective calls to action.
+In the next chapter, we will discuss some tips for creating effective calls to action.

-Previous Article- Building a Website – What is a "Bounce"?
+Previous Article- What Is A "Bounce"?

-Next Article- Building a Website – Creating Effective Calls To Action
+Next Article- Creating Effective Calls To Action

 Look at what a difference a website redesign makes!